 Vitiligo by itself does not affect a person’s health.
 However, a person with vitiligo may have concerns about social stigma or ethnic identity issues.

-Vitiligo affects all racial groups similarly.
+Vitiligo affects people of all racial groups similarly.
 However, as it is more noticeable on darker skin, people from certain racial groups may be more emotionally affected by vitiligo.
 Vitiligo can cause a person to experience:

 Although the exact cause of vitiligo is unknown, certain factors may influence its development, such as: